rjust/defects4j/README.md

 #### Java version
-All bugs have been reproduced and triggering tests verified, using Java 11 (see the [CI configuration](.github/workflows/ci.yml) for the specific JDK version).
+All bugs have been reproduced and triggering tests verified, using Java 11 (see the [CI configuration](.github/workflows/ci.yml) for specifics).
-Using a different (major) version of Java might result in unexpected failing tests and/or non-reproducible bugs.
+Using a different version of Java might result in unexpected failing tests and/or non-reproducible bugs.

 #### Timezone